6Bloodbrothers9/BakedGoods/README.md

 Jason 12/04
 # added opacity 0.8 on hover on the nav elements - to indicate to the user that the nav logo is also a clickable

+# contact form
+    I used a new template so I had to copy some php script and include some javascript code from there to handle page refreshing on the submit event.
+We may need to do some tweaking to it when we have it live on the host server.
+I am busy installing a php handler on my local machine to see if the script behaves.